facebook/react/compiler/packages/babel-plugin-react-compiler/src/__tests__/fixtures/compiler/dont-merge-if-dep-is-inner-declaration-of-previous-scope.expect.md

 import { c as _c } from "react/compiler-runtime";
 import { ValidateMemoization } from "shared-runtime";

-// Achieving Forget's level of memoization precision in this example isn't possible with useMemo
+// Achieving Compiler's level of memoization precision in this example isn't possible with useMemo
-// without significantly altering the code, so disable the non-Forget evaluation of this fixture.
+// without significantly altering the code, so disable the non-Compiler evaluation of this fixture.
 // @disableNonForgetInSprout
 function Component(t0) {
   const $ = _c(25);